1457 (28th January)

 Prince Arthur and Catherine of Aragon were married by proxy at Bewdley.

-A peace was agreed between England and Scotland to be sealed with the marriage of Princess Margaret to James IV of Scotland.
+An extension of the peace between England and Scotland, to last for the lifetime of both Kings, was discussed.
+It would be sealed with the marriage of Princess Margaret to James IV of Scotland.

 1499 (early November)

 Perkin Warbeck and the Earl of Warwick exchanged letters while in the Tower.
 They agreed to escape and overthrow Henry VII.